Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 5. Open a terminal or command prompt, then run `streamlit run "Killer Randomizer App 3.py"`

 Note: Make sure you are running all this in the folder you stored the files in

-The publishing/deployment of this streamlit app is not going to be considered.

 PS: The code was aided with Anthropic's Claude